espenwaaga/doc/docs/how-to-guides/persistence/opensearch/README.md

----
----
-description: >-
-  NAIS provides managed search index services through OpenSearch as a drop-in replacement for Elasticsearch.
-This page gives an introduction to OpenSearch.
----

 # OpenSearch

 OpenSearch is a fork of Elasticsearch that is maintained by Amazon.
 It is a drop-in replacement for Elasticsearch, and is fully compatible with the Elasticsearch API.
 It is a community-driven project that is open source and free to use.